 Mr. Thomas Silver Truck – Christiansted

-Recently featured on Andrew Zimmern’s Bizarre Foods on the Travel Channel, Mr. Thomas’s Truck is located on the street between the old Charles Harwood Hospital and Juanita Gardine Elementary School.
+Recently featured on Andrew Zimmern’s Bizarre Foods on the Travel Channel, Mr. Thomas’s Truck is usually located on the street between the old Charles Harwood Hospital and Juanita Gardine Elementary School.
+However, Hurricane Maria has relocated him to the Pueblo Golden Rock Shopping Center.
 If this sounds absolutely foreign to you, find the nearest Crucian and they will direct you there!
 His pates are large enough for a full meal!
 He also has local juices like passion fruit, sorrel and chlorophyll to help wash down your hearty pate.
 The chicken is my personal favorite.
 Be sure to try it when you go!

 Miss Rosa in Whim – Frederiksted